powdr-labs/powdr/analysis/README.md

 ### Linker

-The linker takes a tree of machines and instanciates specific structures to make proofs about.
+The linker takes a tree of machines and instantiates specific structures to make proofs about.
 In our current implementation, it simply collates all AIR objects next to each other in a single table.

 For our example, it introduces two namespaces (one per machine instance) with the degree of the entry point (16), and turns the links into lookups between the two namespaces.